jitsejan/pelican-blog/content/2017-10-05_using-vuejs-in-jupyter-notebook.md

 }
 </style>

-The result can also be seen on the [jsfiddle](https://jsfiddle.net/jitsejan/rxxjhgf6) that I have created.
+The result can also be tested on the [jsfiddle](https://jsfiddle.net/jitsejan/rxxjhgf6) that I have created.
+The source for the page can be found in my [Vue](https://github.com/jitsejan/vuejs/tree/master/grid-example-01) repository and is visible on my [bl.ocks.org](https://bl.ocks.org/jitsejan/ccf44862b5e90e67c689858c63016bd1).
 The notebook can be found on my [Github](https://github.com/jitsejan/notebooks/blob/master/notebooks/Project%20-%20Using%20JavaScript%20%26%20VueJS.ipynb) and the final result is shown on [this](http://vue.jitsejan.com/grid-example-01/) page.

+<iframe width="100%" height="400" src="//jsfiddle.net/jitsejan/rxxjhgf6/embedded/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>